inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 In the second experiment, we configure the visualizer to display only the ping traffic between ``source`` and ``destination``.
 (The AODV visualizers will be disabled.)
-We'll simulate a longer time period so that nodes move around in the playground, forcing AODV to find new routes from time to time.
+We'll simulate a longer time period so that nodes move around in the scene, forcing AODV to find new routes from time to time.

 We use the following configuration for the visualization.